Teaching hospitals in the United States: Treatment and services

 Given its orientation to providing hands-on clinical work to medical and residency students, teaching hospitals use many physicians in order to treat a single patient.
 In just a single visit, a patient may be observed and monitored by medical students, hospital residents and the primary physician or caretaker.
 The practice of having a large team of physicians looking after one patient is at the center of debate regarding teaching hospitals.
-Some patients are strongly opposed being observed numerous caretakers at once while others are in favor of having many individuals involved in their care.
+Some patients are strongly opposed to being observed numerous caretakers at once while others are in favor of having many individuals involved in their care.

 Teaching hospitals are well known for treating rare diseases as well as extremely ill patients, but must do many additional common treatments in order to maintain income.
 It is often the amount of funding that determines a teaching hospital's perceived quality of care.
 As the data used to compare quality of care is mainly observational, it is nearly impossible to compare the quality of care between teaching hospitals and non-teaching hospitals.